ivy-llc/ivy/docs/partial_source/design/ivy_as_a_framework/ivy_container.rst

         }
     }

-Check out the section below on Ivy’s stateful API to see how the :class:`ivy.Container` is used for storing all network weights in :code:`ivy.Module` instances!
+Check out the section below on Ivy’s stateful API to see how the :class:`ivy.Container` is used for storing all network weights in :class:`ivy.Module` instances!

 Access
 ------